illinois-cs241/illinois-cs241.github.io/index.md

 ## Coding Assignments

-There are two different types of coding assignments in this course Labs and Machine Problems.
-They are both important to you learning but they serve different purposes.
+There are two different types of coding assignments in this course labs and machine problems.

 Labs are primarily teaching exercises designed either to prepare you for the machine problems or to allow you to explore a topic of systems in a hands on manner.
 Labs may be done in a collaborative manner.
 You are allowed to work with each other so as to learn in the best manner for you.
 This can include sharing code, debugging each other’s code, and discussing the assignment at any level.
 You still may not publicly publish either your solutions or our code.
 Finally you should have a comment block with any students or other resources you used in the completion of your lab assignments.
 This block will not be used for grading but is needed the same way that citing your sources is required when writing a paper.

 Machine Problems are different.
 While they are a key learning experience MPs are also a key assessment of your skills.
 These are solo exercises and you must work alone.
 For MPs, you may not share code in any way.
 This includes show, share, email, or debug each others code.
 You may have high level discussions with each other on the ideas in the assignments but that is it.
 You are responsible for keeping the code for you machine problems private this includes not letting people view your code.
 You may not publish your code on any open website.

 ## Absences